Malokingi/EDA-Project/README.md

     - [ ] Plot how many days pass between people placeing orders
     - [ ] Remark on findings
 - [ ] Intermediate Part
-    - [ ] Plot hour of day orders were places on Saturdays and Wednesdays
+    - [ ] Plot hour of day orders were placed on Saturdays and Wednesdays
     - [ ] Plot how many people place how many orders
     - [ ] Show `id` and `name` of top 20 Products by order frequency
     - [ ] Remark on findings